sestaton/sgd-website/README.md

     gulp

 That command will also watch all the assets, and if any files change, it will re-run the tests and reload the browser.
 This process can be overly complicated if you just want to view the site on a development server.

-In most cases, it is easier to just use `nodemon` to open a DEV port and watch for changes, which allows you to skip all the gulp stuff.
+In most cases, it is easier to just use `nodemon` to watch for changes, which allows you to skip all the `gulp` stuff.
 The following command will start the server and log the port that is open to the console.

     npm start